 Best Hostel for Solo Travelers in Hanoi – Central Backpackers Hostel

-For those flying solo and hoping to make friends, you’ll want to crash at the Central Backpackers Hostel.
+For those solo traveling in Vietnam and hoping to make friends, you’ll want to crash at the Central Backpackers Hostel.
 This place is a traveller’s hostel in every sense of the word.

 You’ll have plenty of chances to meet people on their free walking tours and at their daily happy hours.
 There is also a nice outdoor terrace and an inside common area to hang out with your fellow backpackers.